commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ---

-## Tabs for Different Operations (Query, Monitoring, Console, and Backends)
+## Tabs for Different Operations

 At the right of the DB entity tree, the operation tabs are used to edit and execute the actions selected on the entity tree.
 A new tab can be opened by clicking on the plus sign on the tabs panel.
 There are four kinds of tabs:

+### Query
-**Query tab:** SQL queries can be written and executed to the database.
-Below the tab, there are four buttons: run, indent SQL, command history, explain, and the explain analyze.
-The run button executes the query and displays the selected rows at the button right of the application.
-The indentation feature rewrites the query with standard indentation.
-The command history opens a menu where one can see executed queries at different time frames.
-The explain and analyze buttons provide information about the execution and planning time of the query, as well as information about the cost and filtering of rows.
+SQL queries can be written and executed to the database.
+Below the query editor, there are four buttons: `Run`, `Indent SQL`, `Command History`, `Explain`, and the `Explain Analyze`.
+The Run button executes the query and displays the query results below the query editor.
+The Indent SQL feature rewrites the query with standard indentation.
+The command history opens a menu where one can view and search executed queries.
+The Explain/Explain Analyze buttons provide information about the execution and planning time of the query, as well as information about the cost and filtering of rows.
 The information in the explain features will be displayed in a graph or in tabular form.
+**Note:** the Explain functionality is available for Postgres only.

 ![Query tab with the explain tree under it](./images/query_tab.png)

+### Console
-**Console tab:** Though the application allows to alter the database objects through the entity tree, a console may also be used to write commands directly.
+Though the application allows to work with the database objects through the entity tree, a console may also be used to write commands directly.

 ![Console tab with a text editor under it](./images/console.png)

+### Monitoring dashboard
-**Monitoring dashboard:** The monitoring tabs display graphs with the following information:
+The monitoring tabs display various database performance mentrics graphs:

 - Transaction Rate
 - Backends